2025 Cryptocurrency Investor Trends Survey

 Methodology

-Motley Fool Money distributed surveys via Pollfish on March 6, 2024, May 25, 2022, and May 6, 2021.
+Motley Fool Money distributed surveys via Pollfish on Jan.
+3, 2025, March 6, 2024, May 25, 2022, and May 6, 2021.
 Results were post-stratified to generate nationally representative data based on age and gender.
-Pollfish employs organic random device engagement sampling.
+Pollfish employs organic random device engagement sampling, a method that recruits respondents through a randomized invitation process across various digital platforms.
+This technique helps to minimize selection bias and ensure a diverse participant pool.
 Each survey was composed of 2,000 adult Americans.

 Our Research Expert